godeastone/mitmproxy/docs/src/content/overview-features.md

                              Otherwise: 404 response without content
 </pre>

 ## Map Remote

 The `map_remote` option lets you specify an arbitrary number of patterns that define replacements within HTTP request URLs before they are sent to a server.
 The substituted URL is fetched instead of the original resource and the corresponding HTTP response is returned transparently to the client.
+Note that if the original destination uses HTTP2, the substituted destination needs to support HTTP2 as well, otherwise the substituted request may fail.
+As a workaround you can start mitmproxy with the `--no-http2` flag to disable HTTP2.
 `map_remote` patterns look like this:

 ```